PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

 E-mail: plenty@psg-projektmanagement.de <br>
 Website: http://www.psg-projektmanagement.de

-Upon receipt of your access data, log in to the BS PAYONE merchant interface and carry out the following settings.
+Upon receipt of your access data, log in to the PAYONE merchant interface and carry out the following settings.

-##### Carrying out settings in the BS PAYONE merchant interface
+##### Carrying out settings in the PAYONE merchant interface

 1. Go to **Configuration » Payment portals**.
 2. Open the **Extended Tab** of the payment portal belonging to your online store.